elixir-europe/rdmkit/pages/data_life_cycle/preserving.md

 ## What should be considered for preserving data?

-* Not all data should be preserved.
+Not all data should be preserved.
 Preservation should be applied to an appropriate selection of data, since it takes relevant effort and costs.
 Common criteria to select the data to preserve for a certain amount of time are:
-  * Funder, publisher and institution policies (usually, data should be preserved for at least 5 or 10 years after the end of the project).
+* data requared to be preserved by funder, publisher and institution policies (usually, data should be preserved for at least 5 or 10 years after the end of the project);
-  * Legal or ethical requirements (e.g. clinical trial data).
+* data preservation of which is needed by legal or ethical requirements (e.g. clinical trial data);
-  * Unique data or that cannot be easily re-generated (e.g. raw data, analysis workflow).
+* unique data or that cannot be easily re-generated (e.g. raw data, analysis workflow);
-  * Data that will probably being reused in the future.
+* data that will probably being reused in the future;
-  * Data of great value for society (scientifically, historically or culturally).
+* data of great value for society (scientifically, historically or culturally).
-* Data preservation must be done by experts and dedicated services.
+Data preservation must be done by experts and dedicated services.
 Preservation of digital information requires planning, policies, resources (time, funds, people) as well as the right technology to ensure that the data stays functional and that it can be accessed (see [ISO Standards for quality, preservation and integrity of information](https://www.iso.org/committee/53666/x/catalogue/)).
 Hence, special long term data repositories should be used for digital preservation, where the data is actively maintained and information integrity is monitored.
 Therefore, it is best to:
   * Contact the IT department or the library or the data center of your institution.
   * Check if national services are available.
   * Choose trustworthy research data repositories or deposition databases, based on your data type.
 Repositories could be publicly accessible and allow you to also publish your data.